Why you should see a doctor after a car accident even if you feel fine

 🚗 Fractures & Hairline Cracks

-✔ Some bone fractures don’t cause immediate pain but worsen over time.
+✔ Some bone fractures don’t cause immediate pain.

 ✔ Symptoms include localized swelling, bruising, and movement difficulty.